Women's Leadership

 Accepted applicants from Universities, Charities and Private Sector companies will be invoiced for the programme following confirmation of successful application.

 For Civil Service applicants payment for the programme is processed via Government Campus.
-Use our Civil Service Learning link for further information.
+Use our Civil Service Learning link for further information on booking process and associated Government Campus fees.

 Good luck with your application, we look forward to hearing from you!